-Amy Cole-King, a Year 13 pupil at the school, won the Rosa Hovey Memorial Scholarship Prize from the school’s annual Speech Day on Saturday, May 26.
+Imogen Camp, a Year 13 pupil at the school, won the Rosa Hovey Memorial Scholarship Prize from the school’s annual Speech Day event prior to the half term break.

-The 18-year-old received the award from former pupil Flt Lt Nathan Jones, together with a contribution that will go towards University books when Amy departs Rydal Penrhos this summer upon receiving her A-level results.
+The 18-year-old received the award from former pupil and special guest speaker Dr Victoria Galbraith, together with a contribution that will go towards University books when Imogen departs Rydal Penrhos this summer.

 It has been a fitting end to an incredible time at the school for Imogen, who began her journey as a Reception class Prep School pupil back in 2003.

 She has achieved a significant amount during that time academically in areas such as Biology and Mathematics, and Imogen has also been part of the Welsh senior chess squad and has competed at two World Championships.